 - To assist the Fenn Co-op Office Staff in preparing students for interviews, any materials providing company history, products, plants and public information are welcome.
 This information will be shared with students in presenting positions and in preparation for interviews with the organization.

-- Upon receiving resumes, the employer should contact a member of the Fenn Co-op Office Staff to discuss the interview process.
+- Upon receiving resumes, the employer should contact a member of the CEEL Office Staff to discuss the interview process.
 The staff can assist in this process by providing accommodations for on-campus interviewing.
 Please call the Fenn Co-op Manager at (216) 687-6968 to schedule on-campus recruiting.

 - It is important that the employer contact the Engineering Co-op Manager regarding the student's response to all communication and interview performance.
 The Engineering Co-op Manager makes every effort to ensure students are properly prepared and know how to respond appropriately during the interview process.